Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Theoretical results and discussion

-More revealing is the interband polarizations $|P(k)|$, corresponding to the order parameter (Fig.~\ref{r955-fk.fig}b).
-For a photon laser, it is sharply peaked below and zero at the transparency wave vector, which corresponds to the quasi-chemical potential.
-In contrast, $|P(k)|$ of both the BCS polariton laser and the ideal BCS state (cf.\ \cite{byrnes_bcs_2010}) do not vanish at the transparency wave vector and are instead broadly distributed in the reciprocal space, indicating bound states even at densities $n$ where the mean distance between polaritons becomes comparable to the Bohr radius $a_B$, i.e.\ $n a^2_B \approx 1$.
+Equally important is the interband polarizations $|P(k)|$, corresponding to the order parameter [Fig.~\ref{r955-fk.fig}(b)].
+For a photon laser, it is sharply peaked below---and zero at---the transparency wave vector, which corresponds to the quasichemical potential.
+In contrast, $|P(k)|$ of both the BCS polariton laser and the BCS state (cf.\ Ref.~\cite{byrnes_bcs_2010}) do not vanish at the transparency wave vector and are instead broadly distributed in the reciprocal space, indicating bound states even at densities $n$ where the mean distance between polaritons becomes comparable to the Bohr radius $a_B$, i.e.,\ $n a^2_B \approx 1$.
 The magnitude of $|P(k)|$ in our polariton laser is smaller than that of the ideal BCS due to cavity dissipation and dephasing.

-Lastly, we estimate the BCS gap corresponding to the minimum pair-breaking excitation energy $2 \min_{k} E^{xc}(\mathbf{k})$.
-The phenomenological estimate uses the same formal expression of the excitation energies of electrons and hole in BEC/BCS state $E^{xc}(\mathbf{k})$ and a minimization with respect to $\mathbf{k}$.
-As shown in Fig.\ \ref{r955-fk.fig}c, the pair gap opens at a density corresponding to the BCS regime (see Fig~\ref{fig:R-spectra}c and increases to about 7~meV at twice threshold.
-From Fig.\ \ref{r955-fk.fig}c we see that the gap is substantially smaller than that in the ideal system, which is expected due to cavity dissipation and dephasing and is consistent with the reduced order parameter $|P(k)|$.
-Such a reduction of the gap due to losses was predicted in Ref.\ \cite{szymanska-etal.03}.
-Further discussion and results for the dependence of our phenomenological gap estimate on the dephasing rate are given in the Supplementary Information.
+Lastly, we estimate the BCS gap corresponding to the minimum pair-breaking excitation (superscript xc) energy $2 \min_{k} E^\mathrm{xc}(\mathbf{k})$, which is discussed in detail in the Supplemental Material \cite{sm}.
+The phenomenological estimate uses the same formal expression of the excitation energies of electrons and hole in BEC/BCS state $E^\mathrm{xc}(\mathbf{k})$ and a minimization with respect to $\mathbf{k}$.
+As shown in Fig.~\ref{r955-fk.fig}(c), the pair gap opens at a density corresponding to the BCS regime [see Fig.~\ref{fig:R-spectra}(c)] and increases to about 7~meV at twice threshold.
+From Fig.~\ref{r955-fk.fig}(c) we see that the gap is substantially smaller than that in the ideal system, which is expected due to cavity dissipation and dephasing and is consistent with the reduced order parameter $|P(k)|$.
+Such a reduction of the gap due to losses was predicted in Ref.~\cite{szymanska-etal.03}.
+Further discussion and results for the dependence of our phenomenological gap estimate on the dephasing rate are given in Ref.~\cite{sm}.

-Our present experiment is not sensitive to non-lasing states within the stop band of the cavity and hence cannot measure the gap.
-Experiments to directly probe the BCS gap may include intra-band terahertz spectroscopy\cite{menard_revealing_2014}.
-We caution that an experimental observation of a gap in the excitation spectrum is by itself insufficient to identify a BCS-like state, and theoretical analysis will be needed to distinguish between a BCS gap and spectral hole burning in a photon laser.